philzook58/philzook58.github.io/_posts/2021-04-03-a-simplified-egraph.md

 An unfortunate thing is that `congruences` needs to be applied in worst case a number of time proportional to the depth of the egraph, as it only propagates congruences one layer at a time.

 How it works: after a `union!` operation there are non canonical `ENodes` held in both `memo` and `eclass`.
 These noncanonical `ENodes` are exactly those who have arguments that include the eclass that was just turned into a child of another eclass.
-These are also exactly those `ENode`s that are candidates for congruence closure propagation.
+These are also exactly those `ENodes` that are candidates for congruence closure propagation.
 We can detect them during the sweep

 This expensive congruence sweep forgives sins.
 Something that can happen is that we try to `addexpr!` an `ENode` that is one of the stale ones, in other words it should be in the memo table but is not.
 This was falsely create a new `eclass` for this `ENode`.
 However, the congruence closure sweep will find this equivalence on the next pass.